If your ex-partner has left your home

 Apply to your local Housing Executive for discretionary housing payments.
 Show them your payslips, bank statements and letters from your landlord if they’re chasing you for rent.

-How much you’ll get and for how long will depend on your circumstances and the local council.
-For example, if you’re stuck in a fixed tenancy agreement, you might get help until the tenancy ends.
+How much you’ll get and for how long will depend on your circumstances and the Housing Executive.

 Getting an occupation order